amitbhadra/websocket-server/README.md

 I want to learn more about Elm, F#, Suave, websockets, and developing on .NET Core.
 So I decided to build a demo application with Elm on the front end, connecting to a Suave websocket server on the backend.
 I built this on .NET Core 2.

-# Create a basic .NET Core F# console project
+# Create a basic DotNet Core F# console project

 To get started let's first scaffold out a basic .NET Core F# console project.
 In this example I am using .NET Core 2.0 SDK.
 You can install this on Windows, macOS, and Linux.
 I have it installed on both my [WSL with Ubuntu](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and Windows 10.